tathamoddie/Neo4j.Server.AzureWorkerHost/README.md

 Neo4j.Server.AzureWorkerHost
 ============================

-Making it easy to run Neo4j as a PaaS solution in Azure.
+Making it easy to run Neo4j as a PaaS (platform as a service) solution in Azure.

 ## Project Status